 Uasa is the only Realm to border all of the other Realms.
 It stretches from the Blind Coast in the east to the Ring Mountains in the west, and from the Shaper’s Pasture on the border with Bruid to the Grey Lands in the north that form the oft-disputed border with Siabhal.
 It is called the Crown Realm, because it is the home of the Réig, the ultimate ruler of the Five Realms.

 Uasa was once mostly covered in marshland, with rivers snaking their way through the landscape and bursting their banks at will.
-The Uasaigh adapted by living in raised houses and travelling in low-bottomed boats.
-In the past few decades, however, the Réigs have directed Leasiar artisans to construct a series of canals to drain the sodden land and leave more room for the people of Uasa to live.
+The Uasans adapted by living in raised houses and travelling in low-bottomed boats.
+In the past century, however, the Réigs have directed Leasiar artisans to construct a series of canals to drain the sodden land and leave more room for the people of Uasa to live.
 Most have welcomed this innovation, since they need no longer fear the floods of winter, but others mutter that the natural power of the land and the waters have been disrupted to the detriment of all.
+Uasa is full of old beliefs and superstitions, that are sometimes at odds with the mainstream faith of the Shaper.

 The Uasaigh are proud of their homeland’s status as Crown Realm and they prize loyalty above all other virtues.
-In ancient times the Uasaigh were divided into tribes and while the political significance of those tribes has receded into the past, their importance as markers of loyalty and lineage remains.
-All Uasaigh consider their realmsfolk worthy of high honour for their realm’s early recognition of and enduring loyalty to the réig, and accord each other appropriate respect, particularly when in the presence of the Siabhlaigh.
-In Uasa even the most ruthless criminal considers themselves to be a loyal subject of the Réig, it is from this loyalty and duty that the Uasaigh derive their worth, rather than high birth or valorous conduct.
+In ancient times the Uasans were divided into tribes, each led by a family called a dearbhfine.
+While the political significance of those tribes has receded into the past, their importance as markers of loyalty and lineage remains, and they have left an enduring legacy on Uasa’s culture.
+Even today, the various regions of Uasa – the coast, Loch Achar, Corroch, and the watershed of the Young River – all have distinctive cultures said to come from the tribes that dwell there.
+All Uasans consider their fellows worthy of high honour for their realm’s loyalty to the Réig.
+They accord each other appropriate respect, particularly when in the presence of the Siabhlaigh.
+In Uasa even the most ruthless criminal considers themselves to be a loyal subject of the Réig, it is from this loyalty and duty that the Uasans derive their worth, rather than high birth or valorous conduct.

 Origins of Uasa